geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 I also find that with my bunch of rules that is just like no longer needed or because the way we write spec and the way we write allow any length is kind of if you, if you just add it blindly or things were still passed, but it's not necessarily needed.
 So if I see it, I would just remove it.
 Something like that.

 ##### **Geohot** [[00:10:05](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=605)]
 Yeah.
 I've been working on a D type spec.
-The other thing that I think would help make range of fire a lot shorter is I think tensors have the wrong D type.
+The other thing that I think would help make rangeify a lot shorter is I think tensors have the wrong D type.
 I think that the D type should actually be D type of back.
 D type float back and the number of elements.
-And then after range of fire, it's just D type.
+And then after rangeify, it's just D type.

 ##### **Chenyu** [[00:10:29](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=629)]
 What do you mean by number of elements?
 In the tensor.